This page is from APP, the official source of professional practice for policing.

 Viewing the deceased

 The MFCG should consider the options for the family and/or bereaved to view the deceased.
-If considered appropriate, this should take place at either:
+This should take place at either:

 The mortuary management team should consider the privacy, confidentiality and dignity of the deceased and their family.

-If the bereaved wish to view then this process should be facilitated and will normally take place once formal identification has been confirmed.
-Each case will be unique and it should be carefully explained to the bereaved that it may be necessary for investigators to put special arrangements in place.
+If the bereaved wish to view, this process should be facilitated and will normally take place once formal identification has been confirmed.
+Each case will be unique, and it should be carefully explained to the bereaved that it may be necessary for investigators to put special arrangements in place.

 Viewing arrangements

-Where viewing arrangements are available, the coroner’s office will give the next of kin information on arrangements for viewing the body as soon as possible, if they wish to do so.
-In all cases, the coroner’s office will advise the next of kin or their representative of the procedure for viewing the body, the family and/or bereaved should be briefed by an FLC or FLO on mortuary and viewing procedures.
+Where viewing arrangements are available, HM coroner or procurator fiscal’s office will give the next of kin information on arrangements for viewing the body as soon as possible, if they wish to do so.
+In all cases, HM coroner or procurator fiscal’s office will advise the next of kin or their representative of the procedure for viewing the body, the family and/or bereaved should be briefed by an FLC or FLO on mortuary and viewing procedures.

 The PMOC will maintain a log of all visitors and will ensure that suitable arrangements are in place for any visitors to the facility, including crime scene log protocols.
 All visits should comply with health and safety and risk management advice and guidance.